codesandtags/ticketstar/README.md

 ## Motivation

-This is a Proof of Concept, about how to create microservices using NodeJS, Express and React.
-This project contains a monorepo which represents the microservices to manage a blog website.

 ## Features

 This project uses:

 - [x] Monorepo approach
-- [x] Add logger in express with `Winston`
+- [ ] Add logger in express with `Winston`
-- [x] Manage environment variables with `dotenv` dependency.
+- [ ] Manage environment variables with `dotenv` dependency.
 - [ ] Add swagger open API v3 definitions.
 - [ ] Add postman collections

 ## Wish list

-- [x] Add prettier and eslint
+- [ ] Add prettier and eslint
 - [ ] Add Husky pre-commit configuration
-- [x] Add Docker or Kubernate to manage the Microservices in containers
+- [ ] Add Docker or Kubernate to manage the Microservices in containers
 - [ ] Add a load balancer with nginx to scale up or scale down the number of microservices

 ## Architecture